How to Create a Header in Text and Layout Documents

 💬 Tip: Before creating a header/footer for the first time, we recommend duplicating the default header, Default, so you have something to fall back on or compare with.
 Duplicating an existing header is also a good idea if you plan to create multiple headers for your site.

-You can see if an existing block contains one or multiple rows by clicking on the block.
-Within the block, you can decide whether it should be placed above or below another block and adjust whether there should be spacing between them.
+You can see whether a block contains one or multiple rows by clicking the block.
+In the same view, you can also control whether the block should be positioned above or below another block, and adjust the spacing between blocks to improve readability.

 When you select a row, you can choose the color and text size for the row, adjust the alignment of the text within the row, and decide whether the field label should be displayed.
 You can also set the row height, which affects the spacing between other rows in the block.